 The summer of 1960’s brought with it some very high-profile guests.
 They included: Vice President Mr. and Mrs. Hubert Humphrey; Senator and Mrs. Edmund Muskie of Maine; Governor and Mrs. Kenneth Curtis of Maine; Governor and Mrs. John King of New Hampshire; Maine Congressman Mr. William Hathaway; Maine Congressman Mr. Peter Kyros; Senator and Mrs. Robert Kennedy; Col. and Mrs. John Glenn; Mr. and Mrs. Andy Williams; actress Claudine Longet; syndicated columnist Rowland Evans (of CNN’s Evans and Novak); Joe Kennedy and Chuck McDernmott.

 In the years that followed, other noteworthy visitors frequented the inn, including NBC commentator Sander Vanocur, Congressman and former Governor of Vermont Robert T. Stafford, and Senator and Mrs. Edward M. Kennedy and their three children, Kara, Teddy and Patrick.

-Today, Spruce Point Inn Resort and Spa is a sought-after summer destination resort for families, couples and groups.
+Today, the Spruce Point Inn Resort and Spa is a sought-after summer destination resort for families, couples and groups.
 Continuous improvements each season have upgraded the guestrooms, cottages, function facilities and recreation areas.
 The Inn is freshened each season, ensuring guests continue to receive the highest level of service and the best possible experience during their Maine vacation.